 Teacher Loan Forgiveness

 Federal teacher loan forgiveness applies to the following student loans: Direct Subsidized Loans, Direct Unsubsidized Loans, Subsidized Federal Stafford Loans, and Unsubsidized Federal Stafford Loans.
 The federal teacher loan forgiveness program is available to classroom teachers who serve for five consecutive years in a designated low income school or educational service agency.
 The low income designation applies to any school or educational service agency with greater than 30% poverty among its students for a school year.
 If a school is enrolled in the federal Free and Reduced Price Lunch (FRPL) program, FRPL is used to determine poverty.
-Schools and educational service agencies that do not use FRPL (such as those serving special needs students) who wish to determine eligibility as a low income school should contact NYSED's Office of Information and Reporting Services at (518) 474-7965 or submit a datasupport ticket with the heading "Teacher Loan Forgiveness."
+Schools and educational service agencies that do not use FRPL (such as those serving special needs students) and wish to determine eligibility as a low income school should contact NYSED's Office of Information and Reporting Services at (518) 474-7965 or submit a Datasupport ticket with the heading "Teacher Loan Forgiveness."

 Low income schools are listed by school year in the Teacher Cancellation Low Income (TCLI) directory.
 Student loan servicing companies such as Navient and Nelnet, as well as university-based lenders such as SUNY or Syracuse University, rely on the TCLI directory to verify a school’s low income status.